steve2/mpc-discord/README.md

-# rateme
+# MPC Discord

-Playing around with rating systems.
+Playing around with the Discord API.